cgat-developers/ruffus/doc/tutorials/new_tutorial/active_if.rst

     This simple solution has a number of drawbacks:
         #.
 The on/off decision is a one off event that happens when the script is loaded.
 Ideally, we
            would like some flexibility, and postpone the decision until ``pipeline_run()`` is invoked.
         #.
 When ``if`` is false, the entire task function becomes invisible, and if there are any
-           downstreak tasks, as in the above example, *Ruffus* will complain loudly about missing dependencies.
+           downstream tasks, as in the above example, *Ruffus* will complain loudly about missing dependencies.